 Getting Your Photograph At The Gates Of Heaven Bali At Lempuyang Temple

 You can’t simply show up and take your photo.
 Upon arrival, you get a ticket with a number on it and then wait.
 And be prepared to wait for at least an hour.
 You don’t need to wait in line to get a photograph.
-In fact, if you’re smart or take my advice, all you need to do is position yourself in the right spot in between photograph sessions.
+If you’re smart or take my advice, you only need to position yourself in the right spot between photograph sessions.
 You can get yourself in a photograph without anybody else in it.
 You could do what we did, the DIY version!

-Place yourself behind the photographer and directly in the middle of the Gates of Heaven.
+1. Place yourself behind the photographer in the middle of the Gates of Heaven.

-Please wait for a change of person or wait until the gates’ person is small enough that your silhouette covers them.
+2. Please wait for a change of person or until the gates’ person is small enough that your silhouette covers them.

-You can see the originals in the photos below, and the one I photoshopped is in the middle.
-Not perfect, but good enough, at least for me.
+You can see the originals in the photos below; the one I photoshopped is in the middle.
+It’s not perfect, but it’s good enough for me.

 The Secret Behind The Reflection Shot

 You may have seen a ‘reflection’ shot like the one here.
 This photo is an illusion, and it’s created by using a small mirror under your camera.
 The locals who take photographs will be happy to help you capture the reflection shot if you are going for this.
-Just remember, if you have your heart set on capturing this type of image, you will need to grab a ticket and wait in line.
+Remember, if you have your heart set on capturing this type of image, you must grab a ticket and wait in line.

 Note: Getting your photograph is free, but it’s customary to tip the photographer.
 This is, assuming you are going to get a ticket and wait your turn.